 - 1. Demonstrated passing in required skills and procedures. - 2.
-Successful completion of all clinical clerkships. - 3.
-Successful completion of all clinical seminar courses. - 4.
-Successful completion of summative evaluation with a score of >79.5% or better. - 5.
-Successful completion of Capstone project. - 6.
+Successful completion of all didactic courses. - 3.
+Successful completion of all clinical clerkships. - 4.
+Successful completion of all clinical seminar courses. - 5.
+Successful completion of summative evaluation with a score of >79.5% or better. - 6.
+Successful completion of Capstone project. - 7.
 Demonstrate professional behavior and attitude consistent with the Program Code Of Conduct (Appendix A) as documented by the Professional Assessment Tool (Appendix C).